sabiths/MultiSelect/README.md

 ####getValue()

-Invoking this method will return selected options from the select box
+Invoking this method will return values of selected options from the select box

 ####refresh()